camunda/camunda-docs/versioned_docs/version-8.4/apis-tools/build-your-own-client.md

 title: Build your own client
 ---

+Yo dawg I heard you like to build your own clients, so we put a client in your client so you can client while you client.

 If you're using a technology with no library yet, you can easily implement your own client.

 Refer to the following two blog posts about creating a client: